psalmsdove/Sales-Data-Analysis/README.md

 ## Data Source

-The project uses a sample sales dataset that is included in the `data` directory.
+The project uses a sample sales dataset that is included in the `sales.xlsx` file.
 The dataset contains information about orders, customers, products, sales, profits and much more.

 ## License